Tuesday’s Take Your Best Shot: Archery Pronghorn

 Conditions: Sunny, 85 degrees, breezy from left to right

-Archery pronghorn season is in full swing in Wyoming, and your waterhole setup has been less than active.
+Archery pronghorn season is in full swing in many western states, and your waterhole setup has been less than active.
 Suddenly, you spot a buck approaching fast.
 Will he give you the shot of a lifetime, or just a passing glance?

 He’s coming down the hill on a mission, and you see the shot outside of your ground blind window at only 15 yards.
 Think fast – what do you do?
 Shoot now?
 If so, which aiming point is the best?
 Or do you wait?
 The clock is ticking . . .